The paradox of traveling alone is that it teaches you to appreciate both yourself and others more.

 You’ll learn to live in the moment.

-In your travels, you will meet people who treat you differently because of your appearance, where you are from and what language you speak.
+In your travels, you will meet people who treat you differently because of the way you look, speak, and dress.

 Do all of these things bother me?
-Yes, a little but I would also be lying if I said I didn’t benefit from the way I look.
-Since I am a small woman, strangers are also usually more willing to help me and start conversations with me.
+Yes, a little but I would also be lying if I said I didn’t benefit from them.
+Being a small woman, strangers also often offer me help and start conversations with me.